riven314/CycleGAN-FastAI/README.md

 ### Procedures
 1. prepare two sets of data (domain X and Y) with multi-digit MNIST simulator.
 They are different in spatial semantics
 2. train CycleGAN on the two sets of data.
-Experiment if CycleGAN can learn to translate between domain X and Y.
+Experiment if CycleGAN can learn to translate between domain X and Y

+### Remarks
+1. prepare several sets of domain X and Y, with varying difficulties

 ### Reference